Professor Roy Chan | HIV - What's New

 He is involved in Emergency Dermatology (since his internship in the Creteil skin ICU), Skin Infectious Diseases, including necrotizing fasciitis and scabies, and Severe Cutaneous Adverse Reactions to Drugs (SCARs).
 He is heading numerous randomized clinical trials -mostly academic, granted by the French Ministry of Health – and observational studies in the field, accordingly.
 As a clinician researcher, he authored more than 550 articles, including NEJM, Lancet/Lancet ID, BMJ, JAAD, JAMA Derm, BJD, JID, IJD, and delivered around 580 talks at the national, European and international level.

-Professor Ncoza Dlova
+Professor Ncoza Dlova | Dermatology in Africa

 Professor Ncoza Dlova is a Chief Specialist and Head of Dermatology at the Nelson R Mandela School of Medicine and was awarded her PhD in 2015.
-Dlova was appointed as Dean and Head of School of Clinical Medicine at UKZN and is the first African and first Woman to hold this post in the 70yr history of UKZN Medical School.
-She is the only female medical dean out of the 9 Medical schools in SA.
+Dlova was appointed as Dean and Head of School of Clinical Medicine at UKZN and is the first African and first Woman to hold this post in the 70-year history of UKZN Medical School.
+She is the only female medical dean out of the nine Medical schools in SA.